(Note: graphic language in paragraph 29)

 McAfee, a yoga fan who has lived on the island for about four years, often moves around with bodyguards, wearing pistols in his belt.
 Since going into hiding, he has compared his lot to that of WikiLeaks founder Julian Assange, who is battling extradition from Britain from inside the Ecuadorean Embassy.

-Officials suspect McAfee used designer drugs, and neighbours say he tried to chase them off the public beach in front of his house.
+Officials suspect McAfee used designer drugs, and neighbors say he tried to chase them off the public beach in front of his house.
 Inside his home, a blue-roofed cottage complex, he kept a small arsenal of shotguns and scope-fitted rifles.

 There were also complaints about the millionaire's numerous and noisy dogs.
 Officials say the poisoning of four of the dogs may be linked to the murder of Faull, a 52-year-old Florida building contractor who was shot dead at his salmon-hued two-story villa about 100 yards (meters) down the beach from McAfee.